ruijarimba/azure-pipelines-guidelines/guidelines/variables/do-sensitive-information.md

 ## Example

-The variable template below retrieves sensitive information used to authenticate with a Terraform provider (`azurerm`) and access the Terraform remote state.
+The variable template below retrieves sensitive information from variable groups, which are used to authenticate with a Terraform provider (`azurerm`) and access the Terraform remote state.

 ```yaml
 # /pipelines/variables/terraform/app-gateway/westeurope/prod-variables.yaml